thelegendofmario/open-scouting/README.md

 Additionally, you should configure the environment variables for setting up emails

+> ![NOTE]
+> If you're having issues with pip being able to resolve the DNS name, you may need to restart your docker daemon using `sudo systemctl restart docker`

 Finally, building and running the server is as simple as running the following
 ```bash